VorpalBlade/ros_mcl_performance_test/README.md

 # Performance testing suit for ROS MCL implementations

+**NOTE**: I no longer work in the field of robotics, this is not maintained.
+But the results should still be valid.
+And the test harness etc might be of use to you.

+---

 This repository implements some CPU usage and memory usage tests for Monte Carlo Localisation in ROS.